Fiedler's Contingency Model

 |Leader-Member Relations||Task Structure||Leader's Position Power||Most Effective Leader|

 For instance, imagine that you've just started working at a new company, replacing a much-loved leader who recently retired.
-You're leading a team who views you with distrust (so your Leader-Member Relations are poor).
+You're leading a team that views you with distrust (so your Leader-Member Relations are poor).
 The task you're all doing together is well defined (structured), and your position of power is high because you're the boss, and you're able to offer reward or punishment to the group.

 The most effective leader in this situation would be high LPC – that is, a leader who can focus on building relationships first.